Pylons/pyramid_cookbook/pyramid_quick_tutorial.rst

 Step 5 - View Templates
 -----------------------

-The next step is to provide the application something to render what a web browser understands: **HTML**.
-To ease template development, we'll use one of the default templating engines supported out of the box by Pyramid: *Mako Templates*.
+The views perform the work, but they need to render something that the web browser understands: **HTML**.
+We have seen that the view configuration accepts a renderer argument with the name of a template.
+We'll use one of the default templating engines supported out of the box by Pyramid: *Mako Templates*.